muppin/mastering-DevOps/Kubernetes/Important points.md

    - Example: `apiGroups: ["authorization.k8s.io"]`

 These are some of the core and well-known API groups in Kubernetes.
 As Kubernetes evolves, new API groups may be introduced to support additional features and extensions.
 When creating RBAC roles or cluster roles, understanding the relevant API group for the resources you are managing is crucial for specifying the correct rules.

+**For Yaml files refer to this - https://github.com/saikiranpi/RBAC**